Project

 • Persistent IP Blocking: Hybrid cache + database blocking system that survives application restarts.
 Auto-bans IPs after authentication abuse or excessive rate limiting violations.

-• Web Application Firewall (WAF): Real-time detection and blocking of vulnerability scanning attempts across 7 attack categories (WordPress, PHP admin panels, config files, path traversal, framework debug, CMS detection, common exploits).
-Includes escalating ban durations and monitor-only mode.
+• Web Application Firewall (WAF): Real-time detection and blocking of vulnerability scanning attempts across 12 attack categories including Rails exception analysis (WordPress scans, WordPress static files, PHP admin panels, config files, path traversal, framework debug, CMS detection, common exploits, UnknownFormat, IP spoofing, InvalidType, RecordNotFound enumeration).
+Includes escalating ban durations, monitor-only mode, and configurable exclusion patterns.

 • Security Event Tracking: Comprehensive logging of authentication events with risk scoring and metadata extraction.